timiwahalahti/kotivadelma/README.md

 * current weather
 * weather forecast

-[Picture of Kotivadelma in use at my vestibule](http://i.imgur.com/Pcdj1B5.jpg), running in Raspberry Pi.
+[Picture of Kotivadelma in use at my vestibule](http://i.imgur.com/Pcdj1B5.jpg), running on Raspberry Pi.

 Installation
 --------